daniellee0522/Kouseinou-Discord-Bot/README.md

 You can also use `/訂閱列表` to check the animes you subscribed, and `/取消訂閱 <anime_name>` to unsubscribe the anime anytime you want.

 ### Gacha
-&emsp;&emsp;This is a simple funtion that when you type in `-1200` in chat, the bot will send gacha message like this:
+This is a simple funtion that when you type in `-1200` in chat, the bot will send gacha message like this:

 ![image](https://i.imgur.com/klAeQCZ.png)